Message Persistence API for Go SDK

 - If you specify only the

-, you retrieve messages between those timetokens (inclusive of theend
+startandend, you retrieve messages between those timetokens (inclusive of theendvalue).

 Method(s)